GTM Strategy for Startups: From First Customers to Scale

 Updated April 2026 — A practical guide to building and scaling your startup go-to-market strategy

 I'm Jamie Partridge.
 I run UpliftGTM, a go-to-market agency that builds GTM systems for B2B technology companies.
 I've worked with startups at every stage — from founders selling out of their inbox to scale-ups trying to make their first sales hire work.
-Some of those companies found their groove quickly.
-Others burned through runway chasing the wrong GTM motion.
-The difference was almost never the product.
+The difference between the ones that found their groove and the ones that burned through runway was almost never the product.
 It was the strategy.

 Table of Contents